NFL Trade Talk: Patrick Peterson Wants Out Of Arizona, ‘Ideal’ Landing Spot Is With The New Orleans Saints

 — footyempires (@footyempires) October 22, 2018

-It’s wouldn’t be shocking if there were truth in the rumor that Patrick Peterson’s ideal landing location was with the Saints.
+It wouldn’t be shocking if there were truth in the rumor that Patrick Peterson’s ideal landing location was with the Saints.
 He did play college football for the LSU Tigers and New Orleans is one of the best teams in the NFL so far this season.

 The Arizona Cardinals haven’t made the playoffs since 2016 and are 1-6 this season which means they’re already in danger of missing them again.
-Peterson is a seven-time Pro Bowler and been named first-team All-Pro on three different occasions, so, he’d likely draw a good trade package from any team wanting to land him.
+Peterson is a seven-time Pro Bowler and been named first-team All-Pro on three different occasions, so he’d likely draw a good trade package from any team wanting to land him.

 Earlier in the day, CBS Sports reported that the Dallas Cowboys traded a first-round draft pick in the 2019 draft for wide receiver Amari Cooper.
 The Oakland Raiders are obviously in rebuilding mode and this was not a shocking move in the least.